gruntwork-io/terraform-google-load-balancer/modules/http-load-balancer/README.md

 - General information shown in most GCP logs, such as severity, project ID, project number, timestamp, and so on.
 - [HttpRequest](https://cloud.google.com/logging/docs/reference/v2/rest/v2/LogEntry#HttpRequest) log fields.
 However, `HttpRequest.protocol` and `HttpRequest.latency` are not populated for HTTP(S) Load Balancing Stackdriver logs.
 - a `statusDetails` field inside the `structPayload`.
 This field holds a string that explains why the load balancer returned the HTTP status that it did.
-The tables below contain further explanations of these log strings.

 ### Monitoring